2025 New Orleans jailbreak: Capture

 Three of the men were captured on May 16, 2025, and were taken to the Louisiana State Penitentiary via helicopter.
-Price was captured on May 19, 2025, and Boyd was captured a day later.
-Vanburen was captured on May 26, 2025, in Baton Rouge.
-Tate and Donald were also captured on May 26 in Walker County, Texas.
+Gary Price was captured on May 19, 2025, and Cory Boyd was captured a day later.
+Lenton Vanburen was captured on May 26, 2025, in Baton Rouge.
+Leo Tate and Jermaine Donald were also captured on May 26 in Walker County, Texas.

 Louisiana State Police said in a statement that one of the inmates, Kendall Myles, was found under a car at a hotel garage in the French Quarter.
-This was the fourth time Antoine Massey had escaped from a jail since 2007, and he was also ineligible for electronic ankle monitoring due to a history of cutting the devices off.
+This was the third time inmate Antoine Massey had escaped from a jail since 2007, and he was also ineligible for electronic ankle monitoring due to a history of cutting the devices off.
 Massey was captured on June 27, 2025.
+During his time on the run, Massey published media on Instagram in which he claimed innocence.
+Though police were able to locate and raid the home that Massey was shown in, the convict was gone on arrival.

 The final inmate, Derrick Groves, was captured on October 8, nearly five months after the escape, in Atlanta, Georgia.

 Perpetrators

 In total, 26 individuals were charged with crimes related to the escape.
 In addition to the 10 inmates, 16 accessories were charged with assisting the escapees.
 Many of the accessories were either employees of the prison or relatives of the inmates.